DonThePhan/Grid-Path-Finder/README.md

 ### DESCRIPTION:
 This app uses path finding algorithms (Djikstra's & A*) to navigate through obstacles and find the shortest path.

-This is my attempt at replicating a project done by Clément Mihailescu.
-Here's a link to the original https://www.youtube.com/watch?v=n4t_-NjY_Sg&t=176s
+This is my attempt at replicating a project done by Clément Mihailescu. <br>Here's a link to the original https://www.youtube.com/watch?v=n4t_-NjY_Sg&t=176s

 The challenge was to create as much as I could without referencing his code.
 I pretty much built the project from scratch.
 Proud to say figured out the maze algorithm myself :)

 ### PROJECT LINK: